List Buying: 3 reasons why this tactic can be deadly for marketers

 House explains anti-spam organizations will seed lists with spam traps – inactive email addresses – which email deliverability experts refer to as honeypots.
 (Picture Winnie the Pooh’s arm, or head, getting caught in the honeypot, and you can quickly understand what these traps are meant to do.)
 Legitimate companies will quickly scrub these inactive addresses from their email lists after they get a bounce message, while list providers may not.
 And, if these addresses receive an email from your organization, it could be targeted as a spammer, irreparably damaging your future email deliverability.

 Downside #2: The response rate will be nil

 Mirman insists relationships are critical to email marketing success, and buying lists does not buy an instant relationship.

-“There are a lot of email best practices around segmentation, behaviors and triggers; you cannot practice any of these when you buy a list,” says Mirman.
-At minimum, she says:
+“There are a lot of email best practices around segmentation, behaviors, and triggers; you cannot practice any of these when you buy a list,” says Mirman.
+At a minimum, she says:

 - The recipient must recognize you and your company

 - The email should respond to her past engagement with your company